“To succeed in life, you need three things: a wishbone, a backbone, and a funny bone.”

 After graduating from UMD in 2019, I joined Family Therapy Center of Bethesda as an associate.
 Here, I provide both therapy services and parent coaching.
 As a therapist, I work with clients primarily around anxiety, processing changing family dynamics and structures, and navigating the transition to parenthood, in whatever form that might take.
 As a parent coach, I can help to support parents whose children are experiencing anxiety, and I provide individual parent coaching for adults who are in the process of separating or getting divorced.

-In addition to my clinical work, I am a doctoral candidate in Maternal and Child Health at UMD where my research focuses on the intersection between reproductive health/decisions and mental health.
-I have published research in several peer-reviewed journals on factors that impact maternal mental health.
+In addition to my clinical work, I am actively involved in a variety of research projects which focus on the intersection between reproductive health/decisions and mental health, and I have published research in several peer-reviewed journals on factors that impact maternal mental health.

 My Therapy Style

 We all reach various transition points in our lives where we are unsure of what decision to make or how to navigate the stress and anxiety that comes with these decisions.
 In therapy, I strive to create a safe space where clients are able to explore their emotions and new patterns of thinking, behaving, and interacting with others.
 I work to co-create with my clients what they would like to achieve through the course of therapy, and I aim to create a collaborative relationship with my clients where there is a reciprocal exchange of ideas and conversation.
 I believe that my clients know themselves and their relationships best, and I strive to be a guide with them on their journey to achieve their goals.
 In my work, I strive to use a growth-oriented approach, utilizing various therapeutic models, such as play therapy, cognitive-behavioral therapy, structural family therapy, and solution-focused therapy.